Arcana/node-dota2/README.md

 ## Events
 ### `ready`
 Emitted when the GC is ready to receive messages.
+Be careful not to declare anonymous functions as event handlers here, as you'll need to be able to invalidate event handlers on an `unready` event.

 ### `unready`
 Emitted when the connection status to the GC changes, and renders the library unavailable to interact.
+You should clear any event handlers set in the `ready` event here, otherwise you'll have multiple handlers for each message every time a new `ready` event is sent.

 ### `chatMessage` (`channel`, `senderName`, `message`, `chatObject`)